vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/materials.md

 ---

-Lets begin with setting up the structures we need to build MaterialData and the GLTF shaders we use.
+Lets begin with setting up the structures we need to build MaterialInstance and the GLTF shaders we use.

-Add this ones to vk_types.h
+Add these structures to vk_types.h
 ```cpp
 enum class MaterialPass :uint8_t {
     MainColor,